hashtaginfosec/stage0/README.md

 # Stage 0 PowerShell Implant

 A lightweight, OPSEC-focused PowerShell implant with encrypted command and control communication.
+NOTE: AES keys are hardcoded.
+That's a signature!!!
+Not ready for your cool ass red team engagements.
 ## Features

 - **Encrypted Communication**: AES-256-CBC encryption for all C2 traffic